 For this adherence to his sense of humanity, Aristides de Sousa Mendes was rendered helpless in a society which no longer recognized his diplomatic status and forbade him from practicing law to earn a decent living and support his family.
 He spent the rest of his life pleading his case and being ignored time and again by the Portuguese dictator Salazar and his political machine.

-The only help he received was from the Judaic Association of Lisbon, which fed the Sousa Mendes family in its soup kitchen and paid their medical bills.
+The only help he received was from COMASSIS — a Portuguese-Jewish aid organization financed by the American Jewish Joint Distribution Committee, which fed the Sousa Mendes family in its soup kitchen — and by the Hebrew Immigrant Aid Society (HIAS), that helped some of his children to emigrate.

 Aristides de Sousa Mendes died on April 3rd, 1954 in poverty and disgrace, at the Franciscan Hospital in Lisbon.
 He was buried in a Franciscan tunic for lack of appropriate clothes of his own.
 Even until this bitter end, Aristides de Sousa Mendes knew that he acted humanely on behalf of thousands of innocent people and stood by his decision to save their lives.